sttxb01/Testing-Lab/README.md

 - A data set with 5 or more different values where the average is something other than 0.
-- A data set with 5 or more values where the average is 0.
+- A data set with 5 or more different values where the average is 0.
 - A data set with 5 or more values that are the same.

 When all these tests pass, we can be confident that the `Average` class works properly.